-On their return, the owners began a much more disciplined bamboo and weed eradication effort as part of the major restoration of the house and its grounds.
-Because of bamboo’s capacity to spread its rhizomes very broadly, to be effective this work had to be extended into the Buttress Reserve and the neighbouring properties.
-This massive effort embodying hard manual labour took three years to complete; it cleared the entire area of weeds, leaving only large native trees and shrubs.
+On their return from overseas, the owners began a much more disciplined bamboo and weed eradication effort as part of the major restoration of the house and its grounds.
+Because of bamboo’s capacity to spread its rhizomes very broadly, in order to be effective this work had to be extended into the Buttress Reserve and the neighbouring properties.
+This massive effort requiring hard manual labour took three years to complete but it also cleared the entire area of weeds, leaving only large native trees and shrubs.
 This ultimately proved to be excellent preparation for later bush regeneration work and encouraged the natural re-growth of native plants.

-After the massive task of mattocking out the bamboo rhizomes, stonemasons built a stone path which entirely encircled the large rear section of the block.
+After the massive task of mattocking out the bamboo rhizomes, masons built a stone path which entirely encircled the large rear section of the block.

 The bamboo clearance uncovered a previously unknown set of stone steps beneath a sheer rocky outcrop.